jekyll/minima/recent-work.md

 ---
-layout: post
+layout: page
 title: "Recent Work"
 published: true
 description:
 permalink: /recent-work/
 ---

-Here is a list of my most recent work which is published elsewhere on the web:
+Here is a list of my recent work published elsewhere on the web:

 ##### **ChartMogul**